pswhdev/pepe-beach-haven/TESTING.md

 - Expectation:
 I want to easily find answers to frequently asked questions (FAQs) such as check-in process, and policies.
 - Result:
-On the navigation menu and in the page's footer, I see links that redirect me to the FAQ page, where I find answers to my questions.
+On the navigation menu and in the page's footer, I see links that redirect me to the FAQ page, where I can find answers to my questions.

 ### Full Testing